 Why?
 Because to imagine a transformed world that reflects the sacredness and connectedness of all lives and all Life, we must seek to embody sacredness and connectedness every step of the way…starting with ourselves and those with whom we work and live.

 Solveig received her Master of Divinity degree from Harvard Divinity School in 1994, where she studied feminist liberation biblical interpretation.
 She was ordained in the Lutheran Church (ELCA) in 1996, and received her certificate in the Art of Spiritual Direction from Namasté with Sister Pat McCrann in 1997.
-Since then, Solveig has been a spiritual director and grief ritual leader; pastor of a Lutheran Church and founding pastor of the Wilderness Way Community — a new expression of church grounded in the God of creation and liberation; climate justice activist/organizer/teacher and leadership coach through EcoFaith Recovery; as well as an author and musician who LOVES dancing and Zumba.
-Solveig is actively raising two beautiful boys with husband, Peter.
+Since then, Solveig has been a spiritual director and grief ritual leader; pastor of a Lutheran Church and founding pastor of the Wilderness Way Community; climate justice activist/organizer/teacher and leadership coach through EcoFaith Recovery; as well as an author and musician who LOVES dancing, Zumba and reading.
+She is currently working toward her Professional Coaching Certification (PCC) focusing on accompanying people in the many ways we experience death and grief throughout our lives.